SAP-archive/bot-connector/README.md

 yarn start
 ```

 Now that your bot (well, your code) and the Bot Connector are running, you have to create channels.
-Channel is the actual link between your connector and a specific service like Messenger, Slack or Kik.
-A connector can have multiple channels.
+A channel is the actual link between your connector and a specific service like Messenger, Slack or Kik.
+One connector can have multiple channels.

 ## How it works

 There are two distinct flows:
-* your bot receive a message from a channel
+* your bot receives a message from a channel
-* your bot send a message to a channel
+* your bot sends a message to a channel

 This pipeline allows us to have an abstraction of messages independent of the platform and implement only a few functions for each messaging platform (input and output parsing).